 There are quite a few feature articles about aerosols in NASA's Earth Observatory, including:

 This NEO Natural Hazards page gives access to timely images of dust and smoke events with interpretive captions.

 Other related Education Resources

-- NEO Aerosol Investigation: This interactive online "experiment" asks students to observe actual satellite data and images, form their own hypotheses, and draw conclusions about issues surrounding aerosols.
+- NEO Aerosol Optical Thickness: This interactive online "experiment" asks students to observe actual satellite data and images, form their own hypotheses, and draw conclusions about issues surrounding aerosols.

 - The GLOBE program has an excellent aerosol protocol which could be complemented using this dataset.